 - A valid return email address and phone number.

-An emergency request is only appropriate in cases involving imminent serious bodily harm or death.
+An emergency request will be considered in cases involving imminent serious bodily harm or death.
 We respond to emergency requests when we believe in good faith that such harm may occur if we do not respond without delay.